 We are going to take the complaint, line by line pretty much, and evaluate the claims, right after I make a bunch of soapbox general arguments.

 Ed Sheeran, in case you’ve been in a cave for a while, is a superstar singer who writes pleasant pop songs.
 Excellent ones — thoughtful, cute, and well-crafted.
 His “Photograph,” is thoughtful, cute and well-crafted.
-But man oh man the chorus sure sounds a helluva lot like the chorus of “X Factor” winner Matt Cardle’s “Amazing.”
-We’re talking’ a hell-uv-a lot.
-Way more than the copyright infringement standard of “substantially similar to the ordinary observer.”
+And indeed, it sounds a lot like “X Factor” winner Matt Cardle’s “Amazing” — more than “similar to the ordinary observer.”

-That infringement standard by the way is woefully inadequate for modern day songwriting and for our ever more opportunistically litigious society.
-Inadequate because while any ordinary observer can certainly say for herself if she thinks two songs sound similar, she is probably less able to discern between significant similarities that make a legitimate case for a copyright lawsuit and insignificant similarities.
-Insignificant similarities would include compositional banalities that I could argue are public domain or otherwise “not copyrightable.”
-Also, they would include musically ambiguous devices, “vibe,” and recording, production and instrumentation techniques — all of which do not support the case for copyright infringement.
+But while any ordinary observer can certainly say for herself if she thinks two songs sound similar, not all similarity is significant.
+Insignificant similarities would include compositional banalities that are public domain or otherwise not protected by copyright.
+Also, they would include musically ambiguous devices, like “vibe,” and recording, production and instrumentation techniques — these largely do not support a case for copyright infringement.
 They do however sound awfully fishy to the ordinary observer.

-Led Zeppelin recently won its copyright lawsuit.
+Led Zeppelin, for example, recently won its copyright lawsuit.
 That jury decided that “Stairway To Heaven” did not infringe upon Spirit’s “Taurus.”
 Those two songs sounded a lot alike too.
-We argued in our musicology analysis that the jury decision was correct.
-What’s different in the Cardle versus Sheeran lawsuit?
-Let’s look at the plaintiffs’ argument, apply some musicology and get to the truth.
+Musicological analysis by Musicologize determined that the jury’s decision was correct.
+We can try to predict how this one will go.
+Let’s look at the plaintiffs’ argument, apply some musicology, and get to the truth.

-First, I don’t watch X Factor and I’d never heard the Matt Cardle track before this plagiarism suit arose.
-The allegedly infringed upon track, “Amazing,” is a well crafted song and its songwriter plaintiffs Martin Harrington and Thomas Leonard are pros with a notable track record.
+First, I don’t watch X-Factor and I’d never heard the Matt Cardle track before this plagiarism suit arose.
+The allegedly infringed upon work, “Amazing,” is a well-crafted song and its songwriter plaintiffs Martin Harrington and Thomas Leonard are pros with a notable track record.

-Their complaint, is right here, so lets assess.
-The plaintiff’s claims are shown below sometimes as paraphrased/interpreted by me to cut through some legalese and other times verbatim.
+Their complaint is right here, so let’s assess it.
+The plaintiff’s claims are shown below sometimes as paraphrased/interpreted by me to cut through some legalese and other times they’re presented verbatim.
 They’re in bold, and my opinions follow in italics.
 Sorta like a question and answer format.

 Here we go…